sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/claude.md

 or better than ChatGPT.

 ## Using Claude
-To use Claude for free, you will need to sign up for an account on the [Anthropic][AUTH] website.
+To use Claude for free, you will need to sign up for an account on the [Anthropic][ANTH] website.
 Even with a free account, you will need to purchase credits to use the [API](https://www.anthropic.com/api).